IDEX Prep Online class

 - The impact of California Building Codes on the public's health and safety.

-- The performance and testing of interior finishing materials in the built environment.
+- The performance and safety testing of interior finishes in the built environment.

 B. To develop an understanding of: